16 Annotate Observations

 #> → heatmap built with `geom_tile()`

-If you manually provide the linked observations, you can use the group1 and group2 arguments to control whether the layout panel groups and their ordering should be used to create the annotations.
+you can use the group1 and group2 arguments to control whether the layout panel groups and their ordering should be added too.

 set.seed(123)